 - Internship/job must be career-related or academically relevant.

-- Internship must be with a nonprofit OR with a small for-profit employer.
+- Internship must be with a non-profit outside of Tompkins County OR a small for-profit employer

 - The job must be located in the United States.